Bestmile raises $16.5 million to optimize autonomous vehicle fleets

 Founded in 2014, the company now has more than 55 employees, most of whom are located in its Lausanne headquarters, with a handful in North America and in Asia.

-Bestmile now has 15 customers, and is particularly embraced by companies that have deployed autonomous shuttles in strictly defined zones.
-Recently, Florida-based Beep selected Bestmile as its fleet management partner for its self-driving shuttles.
+Bestmile currently has 15 customers and is particularly embraced by companies that have deployed autonomous shuttles in strictly defined zones.
+Recently, Florida-based Beep selected Bestmile as the fleet management partner for its self-driving shuttles.

 But Bestmile also has a deal with Alto, a ride-hailing company that owns and operates its own fleet of human-driven vehicles.
 Gindrat said Bestmile’s platform works just as well to help manage such a service, improving safety and cost effectiveness.